SPC and Global Warming Update

 Global Temperature Data

 The data used in all our publications so far were downloaded from the Goddard Institute for Space Studies (GISS) website at this link.
 GISS is part of the National Aeronautics and Space Administration (NASA).
-Our first publication on global warming was entitled “SPC and Global Warming” and came out in December 2015.
-In this publication, we looked at using a control chart to see periods of stability (homogeneity in the temperatures) and periods when the global temperature was increasing.
+Our first publication on global warming was entitled “SPC and Global Warming.” came In this December 2015 publication, we looked at using a control chart to see periods of stability (homogeneity in the temperatures) and periods when the global temperature was increasing.
 The data covered the years from 1880 – 2016.
 The data used in that first publication were based on the meteorological station data, which is called the dTs data.

 There is also the LOTI (land-ocean temperature index).
 According to the GISS website, LOTI "provides a more realistic representation of the global mean trends than dTs; it slightly underestimates warming or cooling trends, since the much larger heat capacity of water compared to air causes a slower and diminished reaction to changes; dTs on the other hand overestimates trends, since it disregards most of the dampening effects of the oceans that cover about two thirds of the earth's surface."

-Our second publication on global warming was entitled “Trend Control Charts” and came out in January 2016.
+Our second publication on global warming was entitled “Trend Control Charts” published in January 2016.
 We used the LOTI data.
-It, like the dTs data, is reported as anomalies (deviations), not an absolute temperature.
+LOTI data, like the dTs data, is reported as anomalies (deviations), not an absolute temperature.
 The GISS website has this statement as well: “Temperature anomalies are computed relative to the base period 1951-1980.
 The reason to work with anomalies, rather than absolute temperature, is that absolute temperature varies markedly in short distances, while monthly or annual temperature anomalies are representative of a much larger region.”

 In our January 2016 publication, however, we used the anomalies as given on the website.
 We will refer them as deviations from here on.
 For example, for 2015, the deviation in temperature from the baseline period was reported as 87.
 You divide this by 100 to get the deviations in degrees Celsius.
 So, the deviation in 2015 from the baseline period was 87/100 or 0.87 °C. At the time this was the largest increase ever in one year.